Mihir Joshi: Performing artist

 Mihir Joshi formed and fronted three English bands as the lead vocalist, The King Keys in 2006, The Works in 2007, and Mihir Joshi Band in 2012.
 He also formed his first Hindi band, Bombay Rock Project in 2011, that went on to perform and do quite well on season 3 of India's Got Talent.
 He also formed his new Bollywood Band in 2014.

 Album

-Mihir released his first album on May 31, 2014 – Mumbai Blues, produced by Ashish Manchanda, recorded at Ranjit Barot's Nirvana Studios and Ashish's Flying Carpet Productions.
+Mihir Joshi released his first album on May 31, 2014 – Mumbai Blues, produced by Ashish Manchanda, recorded at Ranjit Barot's Nirvana Studios and Ashish's Flying Carpet Productions.
 It was released worldwide digitally by Times Music and physically by Flying Carpet Productions.
 The album was launched by Ehsaan Noorani and Loy Mendonsa of the famous Shankar–Ehsaan–Loy music director trio on the Harman Live Arena stage at the Palm Expo in Mumbai.

 In February 2015, Mihir's label Times Music was ordered by Central Board of Film Certification to remove the word Bombay from one of his songs, Sorry.